 Safe driving is, quite rightly, a top priority for most people.
 Complete concentration and focus are critical for driving to the best of your ability every time you get behind the wheel, in order to keep yourself, other drivers and pedestrians, safe.

 Since CBD is closely linked to the intoxicating substance THC, it’s natural to wonder whether CBD could harm your driving ability.
 It’s important to remember, however, that CBD is both non-addictive and non-psychoactive.
 So while THC alters the mind, affecting reaction times and judgement and ultimately potentially impairing your ability to drive safely and responsibly, CBD does not cause these effects.
-Provided your CBD oil or gummies contain extremely low or trace quantities of THC, they will not have such adverse effects on the body and mind.
+Provided your CBD oil or gummies contain extremely low or trace quantities of THC, they will not have such adverse effects on the body and mind, and therefore it is generally considered safe to drive after using CBD.

 A new study published in May 2022 on the effects of cannabidiol on driving showed that CBD does not impair driving or cognitive ability, even at its highest medicinal dose.
 Simulated driving performance was monitored in 17 healthy adults across four sessions; each session consisted of oral administration of CBD (in either 15, 300 and 1500 mg doses) or a placebo.
 It was concluded that no dose of CBD – even the highest daily dose of 1500 mg - impaired driving ability and cognitive function or caused intoxicating effects.